grushety/action_recognition/README.md

 ```
 roslaunch action_recognition prediction_test.launch
 ```
-To change the experiment setting see comments in launch files
+To change the experiment setting see comments in launch files.

+### Run MVAE test results